ChainAgnostic/multidid/README.md

 > A very compact representation of DIDs and DID URLs

 Multidid is a representation strategy for DIDs and DID URLs that is very compact and extensible.
-It allows any DID method to be represented as a byte string.
+It allows any DID method to be represented as a string of bytes.

 ## Format